Human-Connection/Documentation/server-api/installation.md

 Simply run `yarn test` and all your tests in the `test/` directory will be run.

-> **Note:**_At the moment there are some issues with linting while testing, but you can run the tests also with mocha run_

 ## Scaffolding

 Feathers has a powerful command line interface.
 Here are a few things it can do: